hcrlab/code_it/README.md

 ## Getting started
 ### Installing
+This project uses [Git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules), so use `git clone --recursive git@github.com:hcrlab/code_it.git` to clone this repo.

 The requirements are:
 - MongoDB - install MongoDB and pymongo
 - Meteor - install from the Meteor website